anon-hdte/hdte-nn-results-interpretation/README.md

 By contrast, competing methods produce flatter or less structured curves, with the DRF (joint) estimator remaining particularly close to zero.

-These profile-level patterns are consistent with the heterogeneous treatment effects observed in prior NHANES analyses and the broader literature on subgroup-dependent causal effects (Abadie et al., 2018).
+These profile-level patterns are consistent with heterogeneous treatment effects observed in prior NHANES analyses and the broader literature on subgroup-dependent causal effects (Chan et al., 2016).

 ---